 Proper Form for Plank Exercise: Planking with Purpose

-The plank is a versatile exercise that can be adapted for various skill levels and abilities.
+The plank is a versatile exercise that personal trainers can adapt for various skill levels and abilities.

 Exercise Name & Target Muscle Group